GroningenDH/Cultural-Analytics-Open-Science-Guide/code/vcs-git-summary.md

 | `git remote add origin URL`     | Links a local repository and an online repository at the specified URL       |
 | `git push origin branch_name`   | Pushes local changes to the specified branch of the online repository        |
 | `git pull origin branch_name`   | Pull changes from the online repository into local repository                |

+A handy Git cheat sheet is offered by Github themselves.
+Click [here](https://education.github.com/git-cheat-sheet-education.pdf) to redirect there.